 I will also use the Live View feature of my camera.
 It helps me to see how the camera sees the setup.
 This is also helpful to quickly edit what is in the scene.
 Are all the garnishes showing up how I wanted them?
 Is the fork in the right spot...etc...
 This is just a quick way to frame the image.
 I like to think of it as my "on the go" composition step.
 Once I'm good with the composition, I then turn off the Live View feature and continue with the job.

 Also when photographing food, it is important to showcase what is being sold.
-We recently photographed chicken salad for a local deli.
-For this project the chicken salad was the most important piece.
-They could buy it by the pound or have it prepared in a sandwich.
+We recently photographed sandwiches for a local deli.
+For this project the sandwiches were the most important piece.
 So for all the images, the food styling request was that the sandwich needed to be the most abundant food in the image.
 The goal was to keep it simple and show off the sandwich.

-Once we finished the job for the client, we then went to play with other compositions for the chicken salad.
+Once we finished the job for the client, we then went to play with other compositions for the sandwiches.
 This is where the creativity really comes into play.
-It's amazing how many different ways you could showcase chicken salad.
+It's amazing how many different ways you could showcase a sandwich.
 The choices were unlimited:

 As you see from all the images, there was no one way to create this image.
 The most important piece during styling is that everything that ends up in the image, was meant to be there.
 A crumb on the plate, was put there specifically for the image.
 A fork dug into the food, makes it look more real and attainable to the viewer.
 Sometimes it adds balance to the photograph.
 These are such small details, but so important to a successful photograph.